dotplug/dotfiles/README.md

 These folders are what we call **topics**.
 The structure of each topic is as follows:

 - **os/Brewfile**: This list represent all the applications and tools that will be installed with [Homebrew Cask](http://caskroom.io).
-All the Brewfile located inside the dotfiles will generate a Brewfile in $HOME/.Brewfile.
+All the Brewfiles located inside the dotfiles will generate a Brewfile in $HOME/.Brewfile.
 - **topic/bin/**: Anything inside the bin directory will be added to the $PATH, so you can use it with `dotfiles bin-path`.
 - **topic/install.sh**: Any file named `install.sh` will be executed automatically when exeucting `dotfiles install`
 - **topic/\<FILENAME | DIRNAME>.symlink**: Any file that ends with `*.symlink` will be added as a symlink to your $HOME.
 - **projects/<PROJECT_NAME>**: Here we have all the project's configuration.

-> The projects directory **should never be uploaded** as it could contain sensitive information
+> The plugins directory **should never be uploaded** as it could contain sensitive information

 ## Create a new topic